Skip to main content

 The shift to buying personal care items online is forcing brands to reconsider their packaging.
 Packaging that was designed to sit on a store shelf simply doesn’t have the same function or appeal when it arrives in a cardboard box at your front door.

 For example, products that come packaged in hard-shell plastic — initially designed to reduce in-store theft — are hard to repackage for return.
-Moving away from hard-shell plastic to other packaging alternatives, such as a flexible pouch, can help brands be more efficient.
+Moving away from plastic to more sustainable packaging alternatives, such as paper cans, can help brands be more efficient.

 Increased Focus on Sustainability